danpark487/danpark487.github.io/_posts/2017-02-24-react-modals.md

     Important: The rest of this post will assume you have a solid grasp of how components are often structured in react with redux (and react-redux).
 </div>

 If you checked out the suggested links at the top of this post, you may be feeling what I did when I first tried to understand what they were talking about.
 Huh?
-As a beginner, it only raised a host of questions like, 'So where do I put the ModalRoot in my routes?', 'How should I connect it with my redux store?', 'Can I customize the default template modals?', and so on and so forth...
+As a beginner, it only raised a host of questions like, 'So where do I put the ModalRoot in my routes?', 'How should I connect it with my redux store?', 'Can I customize the default template modals?', so on and so forth...

 Here is what I want my modal to do (and what you probably want as well!):
-1. <strong>Reusable</strong> - <em>I do not want to create the HTML/CSS for every modal I put into my app.
+1. <strong>Reusable</strong> - <em>I don't want to create the HTML/CSS for every modal I put into my app.
 Who does?</em>
 2. <strong>Scalable</strong> - <em>I want my modals to be rendered from a centralized location for organization purposes.</em>
 3. <strong>Redux-ified</strong> - <em>I want to connect my modal to my redux store because I may want to pass props down.</em>
 4. <strong>Customizable</strong> - <em>I don't want all my modals to look the same.</em>